odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 -  the top of the invoice, with customer information,
 -  the main body of the invoice, with detailed invoice lines,
--  the bottom of the page, with detail about the taxes, and the totals.
+-  the bottom of the page, with details about the taxes, and the totals.

 Open or Pro-forma invoices
 ==========================